riittagerhards/riittagerhards/README.md

 - 🌱 Just gratuated from [neuefische](https://www.neuefische.de/) Web Development Bootcamp

-- 🔦 Worked as Financial Controller and Auditor

 - 🔍 I’m looking for a job as Junior Web Developer in Frankfurt am Main - Wiesbaden

 - 📫 Find me on [LinkedIn](https://www.linkedin.com/in/riitta-gerhards/)